LAripping/SmartSaber/README.md

 - [ ] Replace that horrible, 8bit-looking icon

-- [ ] Change 3D Background to a picture of the galaxy far far Away
+- [x] Change 3D Background to a picture of the galaxy far far Away

-  Maybe need to do this [programmatically](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000kHejSAE&l=en-GR)
+  Maybe need to do this [programmatically](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000kHejSAE&l=en-GR)?

-  Re-replace screenshots

-- [ ] Star Wars fonts ("Star Jedi") as in the original project (and replace screenshots)
+  From the failed exe/installer attempts it appears we don't need to do this programmatically and the BG is saved within the project

+- [x] ~~Auto-install fonts ("Star Jedi")~~

-  Need to include them in the installer, so that the user doesn't have to manually install them to their system
+  Since we can't build working executable / installer, we'll just ask the user politely to install them first

-- [ ] investigate if it's possible to use "LabVIEW Online" to quick-demo the project
+- [ ] Investigate if it's possible to use "LabVIEW Online" to quick-demo the project

 - [ ] Lightsaber handle decals, not just beam ones

-- [ ] Code your own client app?
+- [ ] Code our own Android app?

-- [ ] Create Installer and EXE app to abstract LabVIEW details.
+- [x] ~~Create Installer and EXE app to abstract LabVIEW details.~~

+  Tried and failed with unsatisfied reference errors, giving up, too much effort